Tattoo Aftercare Instructions

 Tattoos generally take anywhere from 3-6 weeks on average to heal.
 Everyone is

-General Aftercare
+General Tattoo Aftercare

 After about the first week, you may find the skin feels a little tight around the area, and it may be itchy and in some places, peeling or flaking.
 The new skin that has formed is very fragile and thin, so DO NOT scratch your tattoo.

-In this time of healing, you must refrain from:
+During this time of healing, you must refrain from:

 •  Going into any public bodies of water (pools, hot tubs, baths, etc.)

-•  Keep your tattoo out of the sun (sunscreen with a minimum SPF of 30 or more after the tattoo is healed)
+•  Keep your tattoo out of the sun

 •  Do not molest or over-touch your tattoo